nushell/nushell.github.io/book/quick_tour.md

 :::

 ::: tip
 You can, of course, use the `explore` command on _any_ structured data in Nushell.
-This might include JSON data coming from a Web API, a spreadsheet or CVS file, YAML, or anything that can be represented as structured data in Nushell.
+This might include JSON data coming from a Web API, a spreadsheet or CSV file, YAML, or anything that can be represented as structured data in Nushell.

 Try `$env.config | explore` for fun!
 :::